 21 Tips for Traveling to Peru

 Peru is a fascinating country that has something for every type of traveler.
-Whether you are eager to marvel at the ancient Incan architecture, try food in the foodie capital of the world, or be immersed in beautiful, natural landscapes, Peru will leave you fully content.
+Whether you are eager to marvel at the ancient Incan architecture, try food in the world’s foodie capital, or be immersed in beautiful, natural landscapes, Peru will leave you fully content.
 To help you make the most out of your trip, here are 21 tips for traveling to Peru:

 Getting There